0akhilesh9/Abstractive_Conversational_QA/README.md

-1) Source code for the Baseline model was not available and hence, this was implemented completely from scratch.
+1)Source code for the Baseline model was not available and hence, this was implemented completely from scratch.
 OpenNmt library was used for PgNet abstractive generation - https://github.com/OpenNMT/OpenNMT-py/tree/c199de0fb738c33c02c76a392005e94f6b89add3
 URL for BERT Abstractive generation - https://colab.research.google.com/drive/1MxKZGtQ9SSBjTK5ArsZ5LKhkztzg52RV

-2) For BERT Abstractive generation following files were created by referring to the above collab resource
+2)For BERT Abstractive generation following files were created by referring to the above collab resource
 	a) bert_gen.py - abstract_text

-3) Commands
+3)Commands:

 a) Train Extractive model - python test.py